tarithj/bluegray/README.md

 ### Can I download a precompiled binary file
 No, We don't provide precomplied binaries you have to compile them by yourself.

+### How can I help
+You can help by staring the project or by subbmiting a PR(Read CONTRIBUTING.md)